Traditional EMT Training

 The Traditional EMT Course consists of a minimum of 148 hours.
 Specifically, this is a total of 120 hours of classroom instruction which includes 8 hours of skills testing.
 Additionally, 8 hours of practical examination assistance and 20 hours of clinical/vehicular externship rotations are required.
 Practical examination assistance is when students assist instructors with skills testing for other students, usually during an EMT Refresher examination.
 Students unable to do so, may be summarily dismissed from the program.
 Exceptions may be granted at the discretion of the Program Director; however, students will be required to obtain at least 10 patient contacts prior to course completion.
 Students shall be required to document 10 patient contacts at minimum.
 This requirement may be increased at the discretion of the instructor.

 Course hours are subject to change with appropriate notification to the student/applicant.
-This course shall meet and/or exceed the United States Department of Transportation, National Highway Transportation Safety Administration, Emergency Medical Technician National Standard Curriculum guidelines and 2009, the National EMS Education Standards as well as meet Arizona Department of Health Services, Bureau of EMS education standards.
+This course follows National EMS Education Standards for the Emergency Medical Technician, the National EMS Education Standards as well as meet Arizona Department of Health Services, Bureau of EMS education standards.

 Cost: $1,295.00 (Financing Available) and Includes All Books/Supplies and Materials